 Additionally, some lenders also charge you this kind of fee when you make any transaction in a foreign currency, even if you are at home, so if you buy things online from abroad and pay in euros or dollars (for example) you may start to incur charges like these from your living room.

-If you are a regular traveller, are going on a long trip abroad, or are planning a special holiday where you are expecting to spend a lot, it is worth getting hold of a card that does not charge these types of fees.
+If you are a regular traveller, are going on a long trip abroad, or are planning a special holiday where you are expecting to spend a lot, it is worth getting hold of a travel credit card that does not charge these types of fees.

-A rate of around 2.5% on top of your cash machine withdrawals overseas is fairly typical, even on cards that don’t charge for foreign transactions.
+A rate of around 2.5% on top of your cash machine withdrawals overseas is fairly typical, even on some cards that don't charge for foreign transactions.